Developing applications with GStreamer

 (remember, only the *.c

-files, not the headers) through GNU Indent using the
+files, not the headers) through the gst-indent-1.0

 The easiest way to get the indenting right is probably to develop against a git checkout.
 The local git commit hook will ensure correct indentation.

-Merge requests should ideally be made against git master or a recent release.
 Please don't send patches to the mailing list.
 They will likely get lost there.

 See How to submit patches for more details.